mit-pdos/sigmaos/tutorial/02_remote_dev.md

 When benchmarking and remotely deploying SigmaOS, we build a version of the SigmaOS container images which excludes user-level `proc` binaries.
-Instead, the binaries are uploaded and stored in an S3 bucket, which the SigmaOS infrastructure downlaods the binaries from at runtime.
+Instead, the binaries are uploaded and stored in an S3 bucket, which the SigmaOS infrastructure downloads the binaries from at runtime.
 The build scripts expect the S3 bucket to already exist and for the AWS and DockerHub credentials to be installed on your computer, so make sure to poke a member of the existing development team and tell them to complete their side of the [onboarding